Discover the "Arivaca Way"

 Arivaca Boys Ranch is a historic working ranch that takes a different approach to therapy for boys who are struggling.
 Our program builds on positive experiences as young men learn to see themselves as they really are, and visualize themselves as they might become.
 We believe change comes from the inside and is not externally motivated.
 We subscribe to the principles of the Arbinger Institute.
 Each young man is immersed in a culture known as "The Arivaca Way."

 The Arivaca Boys Ranch serves 40-50 troubled teen boys (13 to 17 years of age) each year.
 Using horses as a therapeutic tool, each boy has the opportunity to experience the rewards of hard work and ranch life while continuing his High School education.

 As each teen boy progresses through five levels, he becomes familiar with “Natural Horsemanship.”
 Combined with personal and group counseling services, Natural Horsemanship techniques help each young man learn about himself and how to cope productively within society.

 Boys live in bunkhouses in groups of five or ten.
-They attend High School classes to further their education while living at the teen boys ranch.
+They attend afternoon, night and week-end High School classes to further their education while living at the teen boys ranch.
 A “Wrangler” is assigned to each group of five.
 This Wrangler will live with the boys and guide them through the boys ranch program.
-Each young man also receives weekly counseling.
+Each young man also receives weekly counseling from a licensed counselor.
 The boys ranch program lasts approximately 10 months.

 Each day consists of chores and ranch work.
 Boys receive counseling to help them adjust and to help them learn the value of correct choices (consequences).
 "Positive Experiences" are the basis of counseling and daily activities, teaching a young man to better his environment and opportunities with positive choices.